margaretmf/margaretmf.github.io/keycreativewriting.md

 I threw them in the wishing well, and I made some wishes.

-First, I made a wish for you.
-I wished you well and that you feel the love.

-Then I made more wishes.

-a penny for...
-wishing well...

-for kindness in school
-for the South to live on
-for the people looking for change for a smile on my parents' face for my sister and brother for the people's freedom for the couple's harmony for a love for a neighbor for the love that fills the earth for the love that moves mountains for the love that hugs a friend for the that is truly sorry for the love that smiles at a stranger for the love that forgives at first sight for the love that keeps people young for the love that heals an illness for the love that builds bridges for the life that frees for the life that shares joy and happiness for a song to sing in a mother's heart for a laugh to come out of a father's mouth for a tale by a grandmother to be remembered for a joke of a grandfather to be thankful for for the peace with the universe
+a penny for kindness in school a nickel for the South to live a quarter to wish well the people looking for change a penny for a smile on my parents' faces a nickel for my sister and brother a penny for the people's freedom a nickel for the couple's harmony a quarter for the love for a neighbor a penny for the love that fills the earth a nickel for the love that moves mountains a quarter for the hugging of two friends a penny for the love that smiles at a strangers a quarter for the love that forgives at first sight a nickel for the love that keeps people young a penny for the love that a quarter for the love that heals an illness a penny for the love that builds bridges a nickel for the life that frees a quarter for the life that shares joy and happiness a penny for a song to sing in a mother's heart a quarter for a laugh to come out of a father's mouth a penny for a story of a grandmother to be remembered a penny for a joke of a grandfather to be thankful for a penny for the peace with the universe

-wishing people well I did with these coins
+wishing people well I did with these coins wanting the best for people I did with these coins caring for people I did with these cools sending a heart filled with love to these people

 <br>